 Tuesday, Oct.
 11 -- Steve Groening, special projects manager for the 500-plus-acre sand mine that Unimin Corporation is building in Tunnel City, said at last night's regularly monthly town of Greenfield meeting that the mine should be producing sand by the end of 2013.

-Groening, who is the on-the-ground guy for the Tunnel City sand mine
+Groening, who is the on-the-ground guy for the Tunnel City sand mine, gave an update about what Unimin is doing.

 - Currently geological drilling is under way with an extensive team of geologists and drill teams drilling definition holes.